-The Pembroke Pines site is located off of Interstate 75, at 1640 SW 145th Avenue.
+The Pembroke Pines Campus is located off Interstate 75, at 1640 SW 145th Avenue.
 The building has over 78,000 square feet of classrooms, laboratories and offices.
-It includes 39 classrooms, five medical laboratories, seven computer laboratories, one crime scene laboratory, a library and a 125-seat auditorium, as well as a covered walkway from the parking lot to the building.
-All equipment used at the University is comparable to industry standards and effectively meets program objectives.
+It includes 39 classrooms, seven medical laboratories, an eSports arena, seven computer laboratories, a crime scene laboratory, a library and a 125-seat auditorium, as well as a covered walkway from the parking lot to the building.
+Classrooms and labs are equipped with state-of-the-art industry-standard technology that effectively meets program objectives.